GeneHFang/assign5DistributedJSONRPC/Assign5/readme.txt

    sudo ldconfig
 To see the make options available do: make help.
 You will need to have cmake and make installed (you can use apt-get install the same way as for installing other packages).

+*****
+NOTES:
+  -series.json is replaced with seriesTest.json
+  -build targets are build.cpp.client and build.cpp.server are replaced with build.client and build.server
+  -there is a need for clientside to maintain a copy of the MediaLibrary class and its dependencies (SeriesSeason and Episode) due to nature of implementation.
+(Clientside holds a local search library that is added or saved to server.
+Refreshing on clientside will rebuild tree based on server library)
+  -in the case of multiple client side users, if one client adds or saves to server side library, other clients must click file->tree refresh to update their tree
+******

+Contains both Client and Server side code
+To run, start Server first, then any Clients.

+To start server,
+from a bash shell in the project directory execute the command:
+***note: any valid port number works*** ant server -Dport.num=8080

+To start client,
-To run the example GUI, from a bash shell in the project directory, execute the
+from a bash shell in the project directory execute the command:
-command:
-ant execute.sample -Domdbkey=myomdbkey
+***note: replace 127.0.0.1 with IP of server, and match server's port number*** ant client -DuserId=yourName -Domdbkey=yourOmdbKey -Dhost.name=127.0.0.1 -Dport.num=8080

-if you have your key in the file omdb.key then use: ant execute.sample -Domdbkey=`cat omdb.key`
+if you have your key in the file omdb.key then replace yourOmdbKey above with `cat omdb.key`

 To clean the project (remove the executable files) execute: ant clean